Quicksoapy/Quicksoapy/README.md

 I am Maya, a student and hobbyist DevOps engineer, based in the Netherlands.

 She/her, takes [osu!](https://osu.ppy.sh) way too seriously for fun, does other fun stuff.
-I'm currently studying for a HBO Bachelor degree.

 ---
 I have a homeserver on which I run Proxmox, on top of which I run a multitude of things such as: